Digital Sourcing Consider First Policy consultation paper

-The aims and principles of the policy
+The aims and principles of the draft policy

 The Digital Sourcing Consider First Policy helps agencies make user-centered and outcomes-focused investment decisions.

 We built the draft policy under the Digital Sourcing Framework.
 The Digital Sourcing Framework underpins all digital sourcing across government.
 It was recommended by the ICT Procurement Taskforce report.
-The report recommended the Framework include supporting policies, guidance and tools.
+The report recommended the framework include supporting policies, guidance and tools.